 Bleeding & Discharge

 After nine months of slowly shifting to accommodate the baby, birth tossed it all back to the beginning in one fell swoop.
 You’ll feel shifting sensations in your organs, loose jelly-belly skin, and cramping as your uterus continues contracting to shrink back down to size.
-Subsequent pregnancies tend to create more intense after birth contractions, so a soothing cramp tincture is a postpartum must-have.
+Subsequent pregnancies tend to create more intense after birth contractions, so our Nurtured Mother Afterbirth Cramp Relief Tincture is a postpartum must-have.

 With each contraction – stimulated by baby’s latch – the uterus will expel blood in a discharge called lochia.
 You’ll bleed most heavily in the first day or two, tapering off as time goes on.
 Immediately postpartum, you’ll likely bleed significantly, but you should not expect to soak through a heavy pad in an hour.
 If this happens or you find it getting heavier, call your care provider right away.